OpenTranslationBible/open-bible/en-GB/43.John/md/john-04.md

 ## John 4:28

-Then, leaving her water jar, the woman went back to the town and said to the people,
+The woman left her water jar and went back to the town, telling the people,

 ## John 4:29

-“Come, see a man who told me everything I ever did.
+“Come, see a man who has told me everything I have ever done.
 Could this be the Messiah?”

 ## John 4:30